GitLab Tutorial: Your Ultimate Guide for All Skill Levels

 a beginner’s gitlab tutorial: what is gitlab & how to use it

 Did you know that you can utilize GitLab time-tracking integrations?
-For example, if you need employee time tracking functionality to monitor the time you and your team spend on the issue and merge requests, but you also need access to a time clock app/timesheet app, work hours tracker, and an attendance tracker, consider integrating GitLab with a time tracking app with all of these useful features.
+For example, if you need employee time tracking functionality to monitor the time you and your team spend on the issues and merge requests, but you also need access to a time clock app/timesheet app, work hours tracker, and an attendance tracker, consider integrating GitLab with a time tracker.
 You can also use those integrations to extract Gitlab time tracking reports to facilitate your project management process.
-There are dozens of time tracking tools available today, but popular choices include Everhour, TrackingTime, TimeCamp, and DeskTime.

 Hosting & installing